- Over 1 Million Braces Sold Worldwide

 Although a neck support is sometimes used in the earliest stages of recovery, most health professionals advise keeping the neck mobile with gentle exercises to strengthen the muscles, tendons and ligaments.
-Although exercise can be painful, the current trend is to keep exercising as this is believed to hasten the healing process.
+Although exercise can be painful, the current trend is to keep exercising, as this is believed to hasten the healing process.

 For more straightforward neck injuries, over-the-counter painkillers should be sufficient.
-Paracetamol should be taken regularly to begin with, rather than just when pain is experienced.
-Non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen can be helpful in relieving any inflammation at the site of injury, but should not be used by anyone who has suffered from heart or liver problems or stomach ulcers.
+Paracetamol should be taken regularly, to begin with, rather than just when pain is experienced.
+Non-steroidal anti-inflammatory drugs (NSAIDs), such as Ibuprofen, can be helpful in relieving any inflammation at the site of injury, but should not be used by anyone who has suffered from heart or liver problems, or stomach ulcers.
 Doctors will prescribe codeine, often in conjunction with paracetamol, when the pain of whiplash is particularly severe.

-Whiplash is regarded as a self-limiting condition, meaning that in most cases it will clear up on its own.
+Whiplash is regarded as a self-limiting condition, meaning that, in most cases, it will clear up on its own.
 However, many sufferers find they can help things along by concentrating on good posture and providing adequate neck support at night.

-More serious symptoms are usually caused by a bone or a slipped disk irritating or pinching a nerve, a condition called cervical radiculopathy, or if a person is suffering from cervical myelopathy, where the spinal canal formed by protective bones gets narrower and the spinal cord is squashed inside.
+More serious symptoms are usually caused by a bone or a slipped disk irritating or pinching a nerve - a condition called cervical radiculopathy - or if a person is suffering from cervical myelopathy, where the spinal canal formed by protective bones gets narrower and the spinal cord is squashed inside.

 Cervical radiculopathy can cause a sharp pain to move down one arm.
 This is called brachialgia.
 Turning your head and stretching your neck can increase the pain and you may also suffer from pins and needles or numbness in your arm.

 If you are suffering from neck pain and your GP suspects it might be cervical spondylosis, then they will first conduct a physical exam.
-The stiff neck can prevent it moving to its full extent.
+The stiff neck can prevent it from moving to its full extent.
 The GP will check if you can move the head to each side and lower it in the direction of your shoulders.
-During the test they will also check your hand and feet reflexes and ensure there is no reduction in the sensations you feel in your limbs.
+During the test, they will also check your hand and feet reflexes and ensure there is no reduction in the sensations you feel in your limbs.
 This is because, along with neck pain, these could be signs of nerve damage due to the spinal cord narrowing: referred to as cervical myelopathy.

 If your GP is still unsure of the diagnosis, they might decide to refer you for an X-ray.
 This can be used to highlight other symptoms, including osteophytes.
-These are sections of additional bone that are a feature of cervical spondylosis and can be a cause of the neck pain.

 As well as a physical exam, there are other tests that can be used to confirm the diagnosis.
 These are often conducted if the medical team suspects the presence of cervical myelopathy or if you have more severe neck pain and other symptoms that are not responding to standard treatments.